elvinup/CS-Career/Tips & Tricks/Salesforce/MEOW/MEOW.md

 |     |         | ind1s06 | ind1s06meow01.xt.local |
 | IAD |         | iad4s13 | iad4s13meow01.xt.local |
 |     |         | iad4s12 | iad4s12meow01.xt.local |
+## Networking

+MEOW lives in VLAN 193 on each stack.

+This means servers that want to be PXE boot using the MEOW server need to be on **native VLAN 193** in order to communicate over DHCP with it properly.

+Ports needed for proper communication between MEOW <-> target machine:
+- DHCP: 67, 68
+- TFTP: 69
+- HTTP: 80, 3001
+- HTTPS: 443, 3002
 ## Troubleshooting

 ### Chef Cookbook